Introduction to Kerberos

 - Various operating systems support it.

 - Tickets in Kerberos have a limited period.
-If the ticket gets stolen, it is hard to reuse the ticket because of strong authentication needs.
+If the ticket gets stolen, it is hard to reuse it because of strong authentication needs.

 - Passwords are never sent over the network unencrypted.